-Each student must secure a diverse ministry setting in which a minimum of 300 hours of pastoral ministry during the unit time frame will be documented in order to receive full ACPE credit, i.e., 150 hours per semester; an equivalent of logging about 12 hours per week over the course of one semester.
+The ministry setting must provide a minimum of 300 hours of pastoral ministry during the unit time frame.
+Hours will be documented in order to receive full ACPE credit, i.e., 150 hours per semester; an equivalent of logging about 12 hours per week over the course of one semester.
 Hours will come from pastoral responsibilities in a ministry setting, e.g., congregational and parish-based settings OR a state, police, firefighting, incarceration, addiction recovery facility, etc., that provides ministry supervision AND is approved by the ACPE Certified Educator.
-Ministry sites may provide compensation or be volunteer positions (Phillips is not responsible for negotiating neither ministry sites nor reimbursements.)
-Ministry sites must:
+Ministry sites may provide compensation or be volunteer positions.
+Ministry sites must